quicwg/base-drafts/draft-ietf-quic-transport.md

 If the client has not previously received a Retry packet from the server, it populates the Destination Connection ID field with a randomly selected value.
 This MUST be at least 8 octets in length.
+Until a packet is received from the server, the client MUST use the same random value unless it also changes the Source Connection ID (which effectively starts a new connection attempt).
+The randomized Destination Connection ID is used to determine packet protection keys, but is not included in server packets.

-If the client received a Retry packet and is sending a second Initial packet, then it uses the value from the Source Connection ID in the Retry packet.
+If the client received a Retry packet and is sending a second Initial packet, then it sets the Destination Connection ID to the value from the Source Connection ID in the Retry packet.

 The client populates the Source Connection ID field with a value of its choosing